 Dear Students, Alumni and Friends,

-Our UG and PhD programs are ranked in the top 25 programs in the US, according to U.S. News & World Report.
-And, the Department is among the Top 10 for journal articles and citations per faculty, according to Academic Analytics.
+Our undergraduate and PhD programs are ranked in the top 25 programs in the US, according to U.S. News & World Report, and the top 10 programs among private universities.

 Michael S. Wong